sarahbaker/www.bakertunes.com/pages/soulsongs/index.md

 **You will receive:**

-- a recording of the piece in digital format
+- an mp3 recording of your piece
+- a video of your music with score as visuals
 - a printed or hand-written score, in a presentation binding
-- an mp3 recording of your music
-- a video of your music with score as visuals

 Videos with personal photos or images can be ordered according to requirements.